kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 | 10 | 21 | Master Flurry | Knight Valor | Per to 12 |
 | AL11 | *22* | | *Stasis* | *Awareness to 2* |

-We are not guaranteed to hit level 11 in the run, but doing so makes the final Malak fight much more consistent, so we try to kill some extra stuff in Hrakert Station to ensure it.

 **Auto-Level Attributes:**
 - When Auto-Leveling the MC, the game only checks your Jedi class level when deciding whether to give an attribute point, rather than your overall character level.
 That means you can use Auto-Leveling to gain extra points in STR at Jedi levels 4 and 8, which correspond to character levels 7 and 11.
 This is why we Auto-Level at 7 and 11, making it to 22 base STR at level 11.